 More than 95% of investors value PeerBerry’s performance perfectly

-PeerBerry conducted a survey of active investors in May to assess the quality of PeerBerry’s performance during the crisis.
+PeerBerry surveyed active investors in May to assess the quality of PeerBerry’s performance during the crisis.
 56% of investors who received a survey questionnaire filled it out.
-This is a high rate of activity of survey participants, so survey data can be considered very representative.
+This is a high activity rate of survey participants, so survey data can be considered very representative.

 According to survey data, more than 95% of investors value PeerBerry’s performance perfectly.

-2.1% of investors believe that the platform could have worked even better in crisis conditions.
+2.1% of investors believe the platform could have worked even better in crisis conditions.

 2.6% of respondents left their “thank you” messages or recommendations on what could be improved on the platform.

 We also asked our investors how they assess the work of PeerBerry clients’ support.
-87% of investors assess the help of PeerBerry as excellent, the rest would like their inquiries to be answered faster.
-This is especially relevant for those investors who live in other time zones and whose time of activity does not coincide with PeerBerry’s business hours.
+87% of investors assess the help of PeerBerry as excellent; the rest would like their inquiries to be answered faster.
+This is especially relevant for those investors who live in other time zones and whose activity time does not coincide with PeerBerry’s business hours.

-We care about the opinion of our investors, so we take all the recommendations into account and look for a compromise on how one or the other matter could be implemented.
+We care about our investors’ opinion, so we consider all the recommendations and look for a compromise on how one or the other matter could be implemented.

 Financial reports of loan originators